Federally regulated employees - Filing a labour standards complaint with the Labour Program: Eligibility and timelines

 • the government official receiving your complaint has no authority to deal with the complaint, and

-• your complaint is made within the timelines
+• your initial complaint was made within the timelines

 If that is the case, you must complete the “Eligibility for an extension of time to file a complaint” section on your complaint form and enclose copies of relevant documents.